 Camping at Red Banks (by National Parks SA)

-Although the campgrounds are free, all camping styles are accepted.
-From tents and sleeping bags or a night in the open-air beneath a blanket of stars to caravans with mod-cons, you'll still experience invigorating swims, adventurous hikes, glorious sunrises and soul-stirring sunsets.
+From tents and sleeping bags or a night in the open-air beneath a blanket of stars to caravans with mod-cons, you'll experience invigorating swims, adventurous hikes, glorious sunrises and soul-stirring sunsets.
 If you're a first-time camper, how can you avoid an awkward outback mishap?

 Tips for camping success

-Leave no trace – fugitives hiding in the forest would know these tips but the casual camper can also follow this ideal.
-To protect our wildlife, environment and cultural landmarks, we should follow the guidelines provided by the Leave No Trace organisation.
-These include disposing of rubbish correctly, leaving natural items in place, following instructions for camping and campfires on site signage and not feeding native birds and animals.
+Leave no trace – fugitives hiding in the forest would know these tips but the casual camper can also follow this tip.
+To protect our wildlife, environment and cultural landmarks, we should follow the Leave No Trace guidelines.
+These include disposing of rubbish the right way, leaving only footprints, managing campfires and interacting with native birds and animals.

-Water – although streams and lakes are refreshing for swimming, the water may not be safe for drinking.
-Be prepared with 5 litres of water per person for each day for drinking, cooking and cleaning.
+Water – streams and lakes are refreshing for swimming, but the water may not be safe for drinking.
+Be prepared with 5 litres of water per person per day for drinking, cooking and cleaning.
 You can also boil local water or treat it with purification tablets.

 Camping at Red Banks (by National Parks SA)